Subject librarians are available to help you find new curriculum materials. Some types of content you may consider are:

 Many US Government documents are in the public domain.
 See our Government Documents Portal.

-Boston College University Libraries subscribe to thousands of databases containing millions of scholarly journal articles, books, ebooks, music, films and artworks.
+We subscribe to hundreds of databases containing millions of scholarly journal articles, books, music, films and artworks.
 Our licenses allow you to link directly to most of these items in Canvas course sites.

 OpenStax College offers free textbooks that meet scope and sequence requirements for most courses.
 These are peer-reviewed texts written by professional content developers.